Want to learn more about this at Kettering Health?Learn More

 Prostate-specific antigen (PSA) tests are recommended for African American men ages 45 and older.
 PSA is a blood test that checks for a protein that indicates whether a prostate is either enlarged or possibly has prostate cancer.

 How often should you receive a screening?
 That is up to your doctor.

 “It’s important to have a discussion with your doctor to determine the best interval and when to start screening the patient,” Dr. Hale says.

-You might need screened annually—or more often, depending on your risk factors and history.
-Your doctor will look for a continuous rise in PSA, not necessarily a high PSA after one test.
+You might need to be screened annually—or more often, depending on your risk factors and history.
+Your doctor will look for a continuous rise in PSA, not necessarily a high PSA, after one test.

 When it comes to a treatment plan, Dr. Hale says that, in some cases, no treatment is the best treatment.